For Attendees

 For Organizations

-There won’t be any tabling at the event, in order to make sure the focus is clearly on the speakers and the experiences being shared.
+At other Vermont Vets Town Hall events, there won’t be any tabling at the event, in order to make sure the focus is clearly on the speakers and the experiences being shared.
 Of course, it’s important to share information about resources as well, so there will be a table with literature from various organizations.
 Please don’t hesitate to bring some fliers for this table.
 Representatives from Veterans Service Organizations are also welcome to bring business cards and share those; there’s generally some socializing before/after the event.
 If your organization has representatives who are veterans, they are welcome to speak – but we ask that they speak as individuals, not on behalf of the organization.

 General